rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ## 5.28.31 Transcription involving adjustments or additions

 <a name="5.28.31.1">5.28.31.1</a> **Roman numerals**.
 If the date appears in roman numerals, transcribe the date as it appears.
-Retain punctuation but omit internal spaces (see [Transcription](/DCRMR/general-rules/Transcription/), [0.4.34](/DCRMR/general-rules/Transcription/#0434-punctuation-within-roman-numerals) and [0.4.42.3](/DCRMR/general-rules/Transcription/#0.4.42.3)).
+Retain punctuation but omit internal spaces (see [Transcription, 0.4.34](/DCRMR/general-rules/Transcription/#0434-punctuation-within-roman-numerals) and [Transcription, 0.4.42.3](/DCRMR/general-rules/Transcription/#0.4.42.3)).
 Supply the year in arabic numerals in square brackets.

 >Example:
 ><CITE>in the year M.DCC.LXXV [1775]</CITE>